How Does Hydration & Nutrition Affect Brain Function And Mood?

 Microbes in the gut manufacture our brains most important chemicals known as neurotransmitters within the gastrointestinal tract – up to 90% of them in fact!

-Neurotransmitters that support brain function and mood require adequate amounts of amino acids, minerals and B vitamins which can be found in foods such as: eggs, grains, leafy green vegetables, broccoli, spinach, cabbage, fish, and poultry.
-Healthy oils such as coconut, olive and flax seed also support the above.
-All of these are contained within the Mediterranean diet.
+Neurotransmitters that support brain function and mood require adequate amounts of amino acids, minerals and B vitamins which can be found in a wide range of foods including eggs, grains, leafy green vegetables, broccoli, spinach, cabbage, fish, and poultry.
+Healthy fats and oils including oily fish, organic butter, coconut, olive, avocado and flax seed also support brain function.
+All of these are healthy foods for brain health and also feature within the Mediterranean diet.

-So we see that nutrition activates signal pathways in the gut that support brain function and the quality of the foods and liquids we choose to eat and drink become critical to improved brain function.
+Nutrition activates signal pathways in the gut that support brain function which means the quality of the foods and liquids we choose to eat and drink become critical to improved brain function.

 All of this regulates our appetite, the energy we use, our ability to focus and think clearly, our moods and also our sleep.
-With all this in mind, paying attention to what we are eating and drinking on a daily basis is very important and can assist in preserving the mind body link for a healthy mind and body.
+With this understanding of proper nutrition for brain function, memory and other areas of our development, paying attention to what we are eating and drinking on a daily basis is very important and can assist in preserving the mind body link for a healthy mind and body.

-Fueling our bodies well is important, however what about the water we drink and its purpose as a foundational nutrient in the body?...
-Our bodies are 75% water and our brains are 91%!
+Fuelling our bodies well is important, however what about the water we drink and its purpose as a foundational nutrient in the body?...
+Our bodies are 75% water and our brains are 80%!

 Have you ever found yourself reaching for food, even though it was a short time since you last ate?
 Are you confusing your thirst for hunger?

-Did you know that if the body is dehydrated for extended lengths of time that it will loose it’s natural thirst mechanism!
+Did you know that if the body is dehydrated for extended lengths of time that it will lose its natural thirst mechanism!

 - Dr Batmangheldj (Author 'Your Body’s Many Cries for Water, You’re Not Sick You’re Thirsty')

-What that means is that if chronic dehydration sets in we don’t know when we are thirsty.
-So we think we are hungry but actually we are thirsty!
-So we reach for a sugary drink, coffee (caffeine hit) and processed foods most often including sweets instead a water.
+What that means is that if chronic dehydration sets in, we don’t know when we are thirsty.
+So, we think we are hungry but actually, we are thirsty!

 Dehydration leads to headaches, mood swings, problems thinking clearly and more…